Sarthak106/Coursera-IBM-Getting-Started-With-Git-and-Github/CODE_OF_CONDUCD.md

-# IBM Full Stack Software Developer Certificate Course Code of Conduct
+# IBM Getting Started with Git and GitHub Certificate Course Code of Conduct

 ## Our Pledge